Comparative study of ${}^6$He $\beta$-decay based on different similarity-renormalization-group evolved chiral interactions: Conclusions

 In this work, we have reported on a study of the $\Hes$ GTME, using different chiral two-nucleon interactions, the N2LO450~\cite{Entem2017} and NV2-Ia~\cite{Piarulli2016} models.
 Both models have been evolved via SRG unitary transformations corresponding to parameters $\Lambda_{\rm SRG}$ between 1.2 and 2.0 fm$^{-1}$.
 We have neglected $3N$ and SRG-induced many-nucleon interaction effects, as well as SRG-induced many-body terms in the nuclear axial current.

 The results are summarized in Table~\ref{tab:RME}.
 We find for both models that all axial-current terms beyond LO yield a cumulative contribution, which (in magnitude) amounts to a 3\% correction of the LO Gamow-Teller contribution.
 We also find this cumulative contribution to have the opposite sign of the LO one, in agreement with the results of Refs.~\cite{Gysbers2019,Vaintraub2009}.
 The contributions of two-body currents, in particular of N3LO(OPE), while small, depend strongly on the parameter $\Lambda_{\rm SRG}$, suggesting that a consistent evolution of these currents (together with the one-body current) may be necessary in order to obtain reliable predictions.
+The same conclusion can also be drawn by considering the results for the tritium $\beta$-decay in Table~\ref{tab:z0}.

 We have been unable to reproduce the sign of the beyond-LO contributions obtained in Ref.~\cite{King2020} with the bare NV2-Ia interaction.
 This can be traced back to differences in the contributions associated with the N2LO(RC) and N3LO(CT) currents.
 The origin of these differences is unclear.
 We conjecture they might be due to the absence, in the present HH calculation, of the multi-nucleon terms induced by the SRG transformation in the interactions and currents.
 By contrast, there is qualitative agreement in the shape of the two-body transition densities calculated here and in Ref.~\cite{King2020}.